bsharper/hybridkeycrypt/README.md

 I wrote this initially to learn about openssl.
 The idea was that files could be stored encrypted and secured with `~/.ssh/id_rsa`, so if secret files were accidently included in an archive, it wouldn't matter as long as `~/.ssh/id_rsa` wasn't.

 This is not a robust, production ready script.
-The current path workspace is geared more for testing that everyday use.
+The current path workspace is geared more for testing than everyday use.
 It could be modified to use a temporary directory, but care should be taken to make sure any intermediate files are securely removed after use.

 ## Prerequisites